Victor Bak: FC Midtjylland

-Victor Bak Jensen began his career at IF Nordthy, but switched to FC Midtjylland as an under-12 player, where he became part of the FCM Elite Football School.
-Bak Jensen worked his way up through the youth ranks and began training with the clubs first team squad during the 2021–22 season.
-At the end of December 2021, Bak Jensen signed a new five-year deal with Midtjylland.
-On 22 May 2022, Bak Jensen was called up for his first professional game against Randers FC.
+Bak began his career at IF Nordthy, but switched to FC Midtjylland as an under-12 player, where he became part of the FCM Elite Football School.
+Bak worked his way up through the youth ranks and began training with the clubs first team squad during the 2021–22 season.
+At the end of December 2021, Bak signed a new five-year deal with Midtjylland.
+On 22 May 2022, Bak was called up for his first professional game against Randers FC.
 He got his debut in the same game, playing the whole second half.

-To gain some more experience, the club confirmed on 30 August 2022, that Bak Jensen had joined Danish 1st Division side Hobro IK on a one-year loan deal.
-Bak Jensen made his debut for Hobro in a 6–0 defeat against Hvidovre IF on 1 September 2022.
+To gain some more experience, the club confirmed on 30 August 2022, that Bak had joined Danish 1st Division side Hobro IK on a one-year loan deal.
+Bak made his debut for Hobro in a 6–0 defeat against Hvidovre IF on 1 September 2022.

 On loan to Mafra

-On 3 August 2023, Liga Portugal 2 side Mafra announced the arrival of Bak Jensen on a season-long loan.
-On 3 January 2024 Midtjylland confirmed that the club had recalled Bak Jensen.
+On 3 August 2023, Liga Portugal 2 side Mafra announced the arrival of Bak on a season-long loan.
+On 3 January 2024 Midtjylland confirmed that the club had recalled Bak.